-Fashion retailer Kappahl was founded in Sweden in 1953 around the human idea of giving more people the possibility to buy a high-quality coat.
-Since then, Kappahl has grown to become one of Scandinavia’s most well-known fashion retailers.
+European fashion retailer Kappahl was founded in 1953 around the human idea of giving more people the possibility to buy a high-quality coat.
+Since then, Kappahl has established itself as affordable fashion with a focus on sustainable practices.

 In recent years, Kappahl underwent major changes in organization, leadership and ownership, and was finally bought out from Nasdaq Stockholm and taken private by investment firm Mellby Gård in 2019.
 With its new stable owner in place, Kappahl identified a need for a long-term strategic shift.

 Along came COVID-19, and a global crisis that meant great uncertainty for the entire retail industry.
 But Kappahl was on a quest to secure future relevance and decided that the pandemic made this more necessary than ever.
 In a situation where focus was on costs, the management team and owners dared to invest in the future.